Subaru-PFS/drp_fstar_photo/doc/catalog.md

 1. Gaia DR3

-The entire catalog has been downloaded from Gaia archive website and installed to a local database.
+The entire catalog has been downloaded from [Gaia archive website](http://cdn.gea.esac.esa.int/Gaia/) and installed to a local database.

 2. PanSTARRS1 DR2

-Downloaded through MAST casjobs query for slices of one degree in right accention (ra = 359-360 in the following example).
+A subset of the MeanObject catalog has been downloaded through the [MAST casjobs](https://mastweb.stsci.edu/mcasjobs/) query for slices of one degree in right accention (ra = 359-360 in the following example).

 ```